dino0320/dino0320.github.io/docs/_posts/platform/docker/building-php-cli-environment-by-docker/en/2025-07-06-building-php-cli-environment-by-docker-en.md

 image: /assets/images/platform/docker/building-php-cli-environment-by-docker-en/image1.png
 ---

-In this guide, we’ll set up an environment where you can run PHP from the command line using Docker.
+In this guide, we'll set up an environment where you can run PHP from the command line using Docker.

 ![Thumbnail](/assets/images/{{ page.categories[0] }}/{{ page.categories[1] }}/{{ page.page_name }}/image1.png "Thumbnail")